wasim-ullah/wasim-blog/content/post/modeling-voice-search-optimization.md

 Google voice search will bring down results according to Hummingbird's intent first method, which focuses on contextual meaning of search.
 People are obviously asking in the form of a sentence and not typing three to five words long phrases, when they're using these tools.<br>

 ## Areas
-Semantic search importance, a mobile-first site, local businesses directories, need of long-tail keyword terms, the focus on precision and accuracy, not succinctness are highlights for your content calender.
+Semantic search importance, a mobile-first site, local businesses directories, need of long-tail keyword terms, the focus on precision and accuracy, not succinctness are highlights for your content calendar.